How to Send Emails with PHP Mail() Function and PHP Mailer

 Using PHPMailer with Hostinger SMTP

-After installing PHPMailer, you can finally begin sending PHP emails.
+After installing PHPMailer, you can start sending emails in PHP.

 Pro Tip

-- Double-click on the phpmailer.php file, and copy and paste the code below.
-Modify it accordingly.
-Make sure to replace the mymail@myawesomedomain.tld and recipient@domain.tld with existing domains and My$tr0ngPa55w0rd! with your email account password.
+2. Double-click on the phpmailer.php file, and copy and paste the code below after making all the necessary changes.
+Make sure to replace the mymail@myawesomedomain.tld and recipient@domain.tld with your existing domain and My$tr0ngPa55w0rd! with your email account password.

 <?php